Spider-view: “Elliptical Pursuit” (Venom, Part 3)

 Someone oughta tell Venom the same thing–spread the love, widen your gaze.
 His view is so narrow, he’s tacked a single-minded vendetta onto our Web-Spinner’s back like a proverbial “Kick Me” sign, though I suppose a “Kill Me” sign would be more appropriate.
 Our entwined adversary has tried murdering our good friend on at least three separate occasions, two of which I’ve reviewed, including Venom's first appearance.
 His third attempt to remove Spidey’s head ended with the villain seemingly destroyed, after the withering Styx cursed the symbiote with his decaying touch.

 But you can’t keep an evil extraterrestrial parasite down, as the saying goes (or something like that), so are we really surprised that the grudge-bearing goo survived its encounter with Styx, licked its wounds, and reattached itself to vengeful former reporter Edward “Eddie” Brock?
-As we saw in my examination of the arc where Michelinie introduced Cardiac, the symbiote returned to Eddie and busted him outta prison, freeing Eddie’s cellmate Cletus Kasady in the process.
+As we saw in my examination of the arc where Michelinie introduced Cardiac, the symbiote returned to Eddie and busted him outta prison, infecting Eddie’s cellmate Cletus Kasady with a bit of alien goop in the process.

 Michelinie seems actively aware of his character’s limitations in this narrative.
 Not that Venom isn’t interesting: Amazing Spider-Man #300 established decent character motivations for both halves of Venom–the symbiote’s burning rage towards Spidey after the hero spurned him at the conclusion of the “Alien Costume Saga,” and Eddie’s desire for revenge, blaming Spidey for upending his career for circumstances taking place during “The Death of Jean DeWolff.”
 Venom’s only crossed swords with Spidey three times before, so it doesn’t seem fair to say I’ve lost a little interest in the character in a genre where Spidey’s battled the Rhino three million times.
 The Rhino, however, though a classic foe, doesn’t really embrace deeper motivations, similar to recurring villains like Electro, Shocker, the Beetle, and several other of Spidey’s classic rogues.
 They’re not intended, at least at the time these issues were written, to carry philosophical weight.